SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-compaction-jobs.md

 | Component | Description |
 | ---         | --- |
 | File size | The size of the file
-| Fragment | The hierarchical id of the fragment
+| Fragment | The hierarchical ID of the fragment
 | Partition | The partition with which the file is associated
 | Path | The path to the file in the data lake
 | Records | The number of records stored in the file